Krinhj/gmh-case-study/README.md

 - Re-upload resume anytime → Option to "Replace all" or "Merge with existing"
 - Demonstrates data ingestion + parsing capabilities

+**AI Skill Detection & Suggestion (Planned Feature):**
+- When users add/edit Experience, Education, or Projects entries with rich data (technologies, coursework, etc.)
+- AI system automatically detects skills/technologies mentioned in array fields
+- Compares against existing skills in Skills tab
+- If new technologies/skills are detected:
+  - Show toast notification: "We detected [React, TypeScript, AWS] in your recent entry.
+Would you like to add these to your Skills?"
+  - User can click to review and selectively add
+  - Prevents duplicate skills across entries
+  - Ensures Skills tab stays comprehensive and up-to-date
+- **Implementation**: Client-side check after save → Compare arrays against skills table → Prompt user with confirmation modal

 ### 🔹 Résumé & Cover Letter Generator

 **Two Access Points:**